Depression in LGBTQ Teens

 Examining Factors Impacting Mental Health

-Familial Rejection: LGBTQ youth from highly rejecting families are over 8 times more likely to attempt suicide compared to those from accepting families.
+Research shows LGBTQ youth from highly rejecting families are over eight times more likely to attempt suicide than peers who are supported and affirmed at home.

 Warning Signs of Depression